 Bounce rate measures how quickly a visitor "bounces" off your website.
-You can find your website's bounce rate through your Google Analytics account.
+You can find your website's bounce rate from your Google Analytics account.
 A high bounce rate is not ideal.
 Bounce rate can be high if the website is outdated or not displaying properly, is difficult to navigate, or contains uninteresting content.
-Videos, images, and interesting content keep the user on the website longer, lowering the bounce rate.
+Videos, images, and interesting content keep the user on the website longer, lowering the bounce rate (although videos and too many images can also slow your page load speed).
 Bounce rate can also be high, however, if a lot of spammy websites visit your website, which is something your web designer can't control.

 Domain Authority and Page Rank

 These are scores that used to be meaningful in determining your website's popularity, but in the mid 2000's they fell out of favor and are no longer used to judge your website.
 Yet some website analysis reports still include them because they sound important.
-If a company claims that your website has a low Google page rank, that's a red flag... not for your website, but for the company trying to sell you their services!
+If a company claims that your website has a low page rank, that's a red flag that they're either way behind the times, or they're trying to sell you a bunch of bull!